AdobeDocs/experience-manager-core-components.en/help/email/using.md

 ### AEM 6.5 {#aem-65}

 The Email Core Components are built on the AEM Core Components.
-Because of this, you must first install the AEM Core Components before installing the Email Core Components.
+Because the Core Components are not shipped with AEM, you must first install the AEM Core Components before installing the Email Core Components.

+See the section [Download and Install](/help/get-started/using.md#download-and-install) section of the document Using Core Components for details on how to install the Core Components.
 ## Prerequisites {#prerequisites}

 Before you use the Email Core Components you should complete two important configuration steps: